 Vetri Community Partnership began as an effort to support Alex’s Lemonade Stand Foundation (ALSF), which raises funds and awareness for pediatric cancer causes, cures and research.
-Marc and Jeff held the first Great Chefs Event in 2006 with 8 local chefs and 100 guests.
+Vetri and Benjamin held the first Great Chefs Event in 2006 with 8 local chefs and 100 guests.
 They raised $50,000 for ALSF.
 12 years later, the annual event continues to raise proceeds that are now split between ALSF and VCP.
-Vetri and Benjamin’s vision has inspired chefs around the country, with culinary fundraisers for ALSF now active in Chicago, Los Angeles and New York City.
+Their vision has inspired chefs around the country, with culinary fundraisers for ALSF now active in Chicago, Los Angeles and New York City.

 Motivated by these results, Vetri and Benjamin decided to leverage their own expertise on food and nutrition for the benefit of children.
 They tackled the pressing issue of childhood obesity and poor nutrition through “Eatiquette,” the Vetri Method for school lunch.
 Eatiquette transforms cafeteria lunch into a family-style learning experience that encourages healthy eating habits and fosters an appreciation for fresh, nutritious meals.